Roadmap to Success: MCSA: Windows Server 2012 Certification

 The Microsoft Certified Solutions Associate (MCSA) Windows Server 2012 certification is intended to equip learners with the skills and knowledge needed to install and configure, administer, as well as design and manage advanced services in Windows Server 2012.
 The MCSA Windows Server 2012 certification is made up of three exams, all of which are covered by CBT Nuggets training:

 Typically, learners pursuing this certification path should have some familiarity with Windows Server and experience working in an enterprise environment.
 The MCSA is considered an intermediate-level certification, though there is no formal prerequisite for this MCSA certification.
-Get started by reviewing the CBT Nuggets playlist for the MCSA.
+Plenty of information including the certification is covered in our Microsoft Windows Server training.

 As Microsoft explains it, the new MCSE and MCSD certifications (MCSE: Cloud Platform and Infrastructure, MCSE: Mobility, MCSE: Data Management and Analytics, MCSE: Productivity, and MCSD: AppBuilder) are aligned to Centers of Excellence, used by the Microsoft Partner Network to identify technical competencies that are widely recognizable by both Microsoft partners and customers.